-A third of the Fortune 100 relies on our litigators to resolve their highest-stakes disputes.
-Our team of 450 litigators has racked up a string of victories at trial, on appeal and before arbitral tribunals around the world.
+More than a third of the Fortune 100 relies on our litigators to resolve their highest-stakes disputes.
+Our team of 475 litigators has racked up a string of victories at trial, on appeal and before arbitral tribunals around the world.
 We also help our clients avoid the cost and distraction of litigation through effective compliance programs, internal investigations and public policy efforts.

 Clients have turned to us for their biggest cases – the ones closely watched by the media, where futures hang in the balance.
 We combine trial and appellate prowess with deep subject matter knowledge in IP, cybersecurity, white collar, employment law, securities, mass torts, antitrust and other areas.
-We’ve taken 18 cases to trial over a 24-month period and won bet-the-company verdicts.
+We’ve taken 20 cases to trial over a 24-month period and won bet-the-company verdicts.
 These included a resounding defense verdict in an employment discrimination case, Pao v.
 Kleiner Perkins, that The New York Times described as a "battle between legal powerhouses."
-It also included a win for DISH in bicoastal litigation brought by the major TV networks, preserving DISH’s marquee product and producing a critical post-Aereo precedent for the development of streaming technology.
+We won for Microsoft in its closely-watched privacy rights showdown with the Justice Department, which prevented the federal government from searching our client’s customer emails and produced a win that reverberated across the tech industry.
+We also won for DISH in bicoastal litigation brought by the major TV networks, preserving DISH’s marquee product and producing a critical post-Aereo precedent for the development of streaming technology.
 Many of these cases broke new legal ground and paved the way for future victories.

 We have litigators based in 18 markets worldwide.
 Our European team handles some of the most closely watched cases in domestic courts, as well as commercial arbitrations.
 In what The American Lawyer called a "mega win," our Paris team secured a €440 million judgment for Consortium de Realisation in a front-page case known as L’Affaire Tapie.
 Our international arbitration team is currently defending the Republic of Guinea against a $5 billion ICSID arbitration brought by the mining giant BSGR – a dispute Legal Business called one of the largest pending arbitrations in the world.